ericafolli/ericafolli/README.md

   👋 Hi, I’m @ericafolli

-  🐙 As a Product Manager, I love to build products that please users and businesses
+  🐙 I love to help amazing engineers to build successful products

   🛠 I’m also interested in learning more about Python, Go and SQL

   🍃 In my free time I like to ride my bike, surf and skate

-  🌞 Based in sunny Barcelona, work remotly
+  🌞 Based in sunny Barcelona, working remotly